7anooch/MusicLibrary/README.md

 Run `pip install -r requirements.txt` for dependencies

-Run musiclib.py to set up the database and update it, run main.py for GUI (for now..)
+Run musiclib.py to set up the database and update it, run main.py for GUI (for now..).
+It will typically update once a day, but can be forced to update with the `--update` tag

 Setting up the whole thing takes quite a while if you have a lot of scrobbles/saved albums.